dechamps/videojitter/EXAMPLES.md

 as it knows what color the longer-lasting frame is supposed to be.
 Here the true delayed transition is the falling edge after the large peak, but videojitter thinks it's the (mistimed) rising edge before the peak.
-Therefore, videojitter incorrectly deduces that rising edges are white and falling edges are black - in reality it's the opposite in this particular measurement.
+Therefore, videojitter incorrectly deduces that rising edges are transitions to white and falling edges are transitions to black - in reality it's the opposite in this particular measurement.

 These issues can be more or less pronounced depending on the frame rate and instrument/display speed.
 Here's another example where the same 240 Hz display